dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

     - Description
   * - FCST_FIELD_LEVEL_RAW
     - tile, x, y
-    - Raw values for the forecast field specified by “FIELD_LEVEL”
+    - Raw values for the forecast field specified by "FIELD_LEVEL"
   * - OBS_FIELD_LEVEL_RAW
     - tile, x, y
-    - Raw values for the observation field specified by “FIELD_LEVEL”
+    - Raw values for the observation field specified by "FIELD_LEVEL"
   * - DIFF_FIELD_LEVEL_RAW
     - tile, x, y
-    - Raw values for the difference field (**f-o**) specified by “FIELD_LEVEL”
+    - Raw values for the difference field (**f-o**) specified by "FIELD_LEVEL"
   * - FCST_FIELD_LEVEL_THRESH
     - tile, scale, x, y
-    - Wavelet scale-decomposition of the forecast field specified by “FIELD_LEVEL_THRESH”
+    - Wavelet scale-decomposition of the forecast field specified by "FIELD_LEVEL_THRESH"
   * - OBS_FIELD_LEVEL_THRESH
     - tile, scale, x, y
-    - Wavelet scale-decomposition of the observation field specified by “FIELD_LEVEL_THRESH”
+    - Wavelet scale-decomposition of the observation field specified by "FIELD_LEVEL_THRESH"

 Lastly, the **Wavelet-Stat** tool creates a PostScript plot summarizing the scale-decomposition approach used in the verification.
 The PostScript plot is generated using internal libraries and does not depend on an external plotting package.
 The generation of this PostScript output can be disabled using the **ps_plot_flag** configuration file option.